During metaphase I of meiosis, which event occurs? | Study Prep in Pearson+

 1

-Recall the stages of meiosis I and their key events to understand what happens specifically during metaphase I.
+Recall the stages of meiosis I and their key events, focusing on what happens during metaphase I.

-Identify that metaphase I is characterized by the alignment of homologous chromosome pairs (tetrads) at the metaphase plate, which is the central plane of the cell.
+Understand that during metaphase I, homologous chromosome pairs (also called tetrads) align at the metaphase plate, which is the central plane of the cell.

 Watch next